beastbytes/view-latte/README.md

 it can be specified as a string in both of the configuration formats.

 ### Params
-The `beastbytes/view-latte` package supports the addition of user defined filters and functions to `Latte`.
+The `beastbytes/view-latte` package supports the addition of user defined filters, functions, and extensions to `Latte`.
-Each filter and function is defined in its own class.
+Each filter and function is defined in its own class; extensions are packages.

-To add them to `Latte` specify them in the `filterProviders` and `functionProviders` keys of `beastbytes/view-latte` in the `params` array.
+To add them to `Latte` specify them in the `filterProviders`, `functionProviders`, and `extensions` keys of `beastbytes/view-latte` in the `params` array.

 ```php